 WE ARE LEARNING TOGETHER

 We fund organizations with innovative strategies that test ideas and try new tactics.
 We learn from our grantees and facilitate opportunities for grantees to learn from each other.
-We share what’s working and innovations, as well as match groups in our network with technology platforms, research, training, and other resources to enhance their success.
+We the importance of funding rural leaders, share what’s working and innovations, as well as match groups in our network with technology platforms, research, training, and other resources to enhance their success.

 RDI seeks to optimize our strategy and the work of partner organizations.
 The Importance of Investing in Rural and Small-Town Voters reviews voting trends to establish effective funding strategies for rural civic engagement.